SpaceManiac/HamSandwich/README.md

 Publishing manually:

 1. Run `tools/build/distribute-web.sh <project>`.
-   1. You can supply multiple projects to build them together, or leave off
+   1. You can supply multiple projects to build them together.
-   1. You can leave off the project identifier
+   2. You can leave off the project identifier to build every project.
 2. Upload the contents of `build/webroot/`.

 [Emscripten SDK]: https://emscripten.org/docs/getting_started/downloads.html